 Leading an organization-wide Agile transformation is not easy if you have been comfortable with traditional methodologies for long.
 It will mean change in running processes, people’s mindset, technology, and the organizational structure.
 These changes might be painstaking but will bring long term benefits for your organization.

 Here’s everything you need to understand about Agile Transformation and how to drive your organization towards this much-needed change.

 What is Agile Transformation?

-Agile transformation is embracing change in the organization’s structure by applying the agile principles and the agile values that, in turn, introduce flexibility, speed, collaboration, communication, and cross-functional setups.
+Agile transformation is embracing change in the organization’s structure by applying the principles and values of agile manifesto that, in turn, introduce flexibility, speed, collaboration, communication, and cross-functional setups.

 We can say that Agile transformation is achieved when individual team members naturally and consciously follow the values, principles, and Agile practices to complete the task at hand rather than being forced or told to follow a path.

 It is a holistic-level transformation that changes your approach towards developing and delivering projects.
 It is mainly centered around achieving business agility.

 It is both about doing Agile and being agile on a full swing.